Reda1337/SA-lab/phase-1-architectural-foundations/journal/week-01.md

 1.1 Actions

 What do we mean by actions?
 Well, they are anything that gets affected by or affects something outside their scope.
-They depend on the timeline — each time you use an action its value or side effect may be different from before.
+They depend on the timeline, each time you use an action its value or side effect may be different from before.
 For example:

 ```js